lbrn/lbrn-jekyll/README.markdown

 #### Developing

+**Important!**

+Large files such as images and documents (pdf, word, etc) are not pushed to this repository.
+Instead, they reside in a special "files" folder that exists on the development and production servers.

+Before developing, be sure to sync this folder to the `lbrn-jekyll` folder.
+To get access to the server, consult [John Quebedeaux](mailto:johnq@lsu.edu).

+- You can use `$ jekyll serve` to see your changes on [localhost:4000](http://localhost:4000) while you develop.
+Press `ctrl+c` to kill the server.

-1. Edit the site using whatever editor you like.
-When you are satisfied with your change, add your changed files..
+- Edit the site using whatever editor you like.
+When you are satisfied with your change, add your changed files.
     ```bash
     $ git add .
     ```

-2. You can use `$ jekyll serve` to see your changes on [localhost:4000](http://localhost:4000) while you develop.
-Press `ctrl+c` to kill the server.

-3. Commit the changes and add a short message explaining what you changed...
+- Commit the changes and add a short message explaining what you changed...
     ```bash
     $ git commit -m "added a new news post"
     ```

-4. And publish your changes to Github:
+- And publish your changes to Github:
     ```bash
     $ git push origin
     ```